pnp/action-cli-deploy/README.md

 If self-hosted runners are used for running the workflow, then please make sure that they have `PowerShell` or `bash` installed on them.

 ## Release notes

+### v3.0.0

+- Ensured compatibility with CLI for Microsoft 365 v6.0.0

 ### v2.0.2